-Jesus, and the Buddha, and everyone who has known since the beginning of knowing have understood the essential nature of the importance of doing what needs to be done, the way it needs to be done, when it needs to be done–and doing it with sincerity and spontaneity–and letting that be that.
+Jesus, and the Buddha, and everyone who has known since the beginning of knowing have understood the essential nature of the importance of doing what needs to be done, the way it needs to be done, when it needs to be done–and doing it with integrity, sincerity and spontaneity–and letting that be that.

-Which is, of course, called “living in accord with the Tao.”
+Which, of course, is called “living in accord with the Tao.”
 And it is never more difficult, or more important, than that.

 I am glad you have found your way this far.
 You can trust yourself to find your way all the way the rest of the way.
-You are all you got.
-You are all you need.
+“You are all you got.
+You are all you need.”
 And the ideal community consists of individuals just like you who are finding their way alone together.